Building Owners & Managers

 OSHA’s rule requires that employers who use personal fall protection and work in other specified high hazard situations — like rooftops with unprotected edges — are adequately trained in fall safety measures****.
 Building owners bear the responsibility to provide training by a qualified person.

-Summit Anchor Co. understands the importance of working safely at height, as well as the complexities of design and installation of an OSHA compliant fall protection system.
+Summit Anchor Co. understands the importance of working safely at height, as well as the complexities of the design and installation of an OSHA-compliant fall protection system.
 We also have qualified persons who can certify your existing fall protection systems.
 Contact Summit Anchor today to bring your property into compliance with OSHA regulations.
-Go to the edge with Summit Anchor.
+Safety from the top down with Summit Anchor.

 * Final Rule to Update General Industry Walking-Working Surfaces and Fall Protection Standards, https://www.osha.gov/walking-working-surfaces/